ft-interactive/g-axis/README.md

 # <a id='ylinstarted'>yLinear</a>

 <b>Note</b> All examples shown are from the web frame style.
-yLinear() creates a d3 linear axis with a couple of additional feature to help manage styling and day-to-day production of charts that use a linear y-axis
+yLinear() creates a d3 linear axis with a couple of additional feature to help manage styling and day-to-day production of charts that use a linear y-axis.

+Create and call a y-axis first, as it returms <b>.labelWidth()</b> that holds a value equal to the width of the widest tick label on the y-axis.
+This value is used to re-define the left or right margin of the chartframe before defining the <b>.range()</b> of the x axis.

 * [Getting started](#ylinstarted)